 The most accurate way of measuring the pH of your nutrient solution is by using an electronic pH meter.
 There are a variety of different pH meters ranging in size and price, but as a hobby gardener, I suggest a simpler pen-like version.
 These pens come with an LCD screen that will show you the exact pH measurement.

 To keep an accurate reading, you will need to keep your electronic ph meter calibrated, but the process is easy to do. pH meters are sensitive to elements and need to be cleaned and stored in a dry place.

 Testing your hydroponic nutrient solution with litmus test strips can be one of the cheapest ways of checking the pH.
 The strips contain a pH-sensitive dye that changes color when dipped into your nutrient solution.
 The strip is then compared to a color shade chart to determine the pH reading.

 Measuring pH with test strips can sometimes be difficult due to the fact that the color differences can be subtle.
-Since it’s hard to sometimes distinguish the exact color the strip is giving, it is less accurate of a measurement.
+Since it’s hard to distinguish the exact color the strip is giving, it is a less accurate of measurement.
 With that being said, you can still get a pretty good idea if the pH of your hydroponic nutrient solutions is in the area it needs to be.

 Liquid Test Kit To Measure Hydroponic H

 While a little more expensive than the litmus test strips, using a liquid pH test kit to measure your hydroponic nutrient solution is a little more accurate.
 Many are familiar with this type of pH testing if they have owned a pool.